- Home

 - Supplier (High): Uses the highest supplier price that is filled in under Supplier Prices.

 - Costing: Only appears on the dropdown list if a costing is added.
 Fills in the Cost Price from the Costing.
-Applies to costings and assemblies.
+Applies to Costings and Assemblies.

 - Estimating: Only appears on the dropdown list if Estimating Attributes are added.
 Fills in the Cost Price from the Estimating Attributes.
 Applies to Tasks and Outwork.